To Cook a Bear

-To Cook a Bear (Koka björn) is an upcoming 2025 Swedish Nordic noir television series set in Sweden in 1852, based on the novel of the same name by Mikael Niemi.
+To Cook a Bear (Koka björn) is a 2025 Swedish Nordic noir television series set in Sweden in 1852, based on the novel of the same name by Mikael Niemi.
 It is starring Gustaf Skarsgård, Pernilla August, Magnus Krepper and Ane Dahl Torp.
-It is set to broadcast on Hulu and Disney+ from 15 October 2025.
+It broadcast on Hulu and Disney+ from 15 October 2025.

 Premise

 A preacher who arrives in a Swedish village around 1852 with the intention of bringing reforms becomes entangled in rumors of man‑eating bear attacks.
 Under the influence of a murderous individual and the control of powerful local families, his family, along with his adopted Sámi son, falls into deep turmoil.